- New York's Box Office

 Other Day Spas Shops

-Rani Beauty Salon & Spa - Manhattan
+Rani Beauty Salon & Spa - Brooklyn

 Rani Spa is a full service Ayurvedic spa and salon with over 14 locations throug... view